PRIZES to win! PROMOTIONS

 Academic Studies Press

 Set in Ukraine, Crimea, and Israel, this unique two-volume autobiography offers a fascinating, detailed picture of life in Tsarist Russia and Israel during the late 19th and early 20th centuries.
-Goldenshteyn (1848-1930), a traditional Jew who was orphaned as a young boy, is a master storyteller.
+Goldenshteyn (1848-1930), a traditional Jew who was orphaned as a young boy and became a shochet (kosher slaughterer) as a young man, is a master storyteller.
 Folksy, funny, streetwise, and self-confident, he is a keen observer of his surroundings.
 His accounts are vivid and readable, sometimes stunning in their intensity.

-The memoir is brimming with information for a student of history.
+The memoir is brimming with information.
 Goldenshteyn's adventures shed light on communal life, persecution, family relationships, religious practices and beliefs, social classes, local politics, interactions between Jews and other religious communities, epidemics, poverty, competition for resources, migration, war, technology, modernity and secularization.
 In chronicling his own life, Goldenshteyn inadvertently tells a bigger story-the story of how a small, oppressed people, among other minority groups, struggled for survival in the massive Russian Empire and in the Land of Israel.

 By: